 Lackawanna College makes every effort to provide financial assistance to all eligible students.
 Inquiries concerning financial aid should be directed to the Student Financial Services Office.
-Office hours are 8:00 a.m. to 4:00 p.m., Monday through Friday.
+Office hours are 8 a.m. to 5 p.m., Monday through Thursday and 8 a.m. to 4 p.m. on Friday.
 Other times may be available by appointment.

-Procedures for Applying
+Procedures For Applying

 To apply for all federal, state, and campus-based financial aid programs, a student must first complete the Free Application for Federal Student Aid (FAFSA).
 When this information is processed, financial aid offers are developed after first determining the expected family contribution (EFC).
-The types of aid offered will vary with the individual student's need and may consist of a combination of grant, loan, work-study, and scholarship assistance.
+The types of aid offered will vary with the individual student's need and may consist of a combination of grant, loan, workstudy, and scholarship assistance.
 The deadline for submitting applications is May 1.
 Applications received after May 1 will be processed as funds are available.